 Provision for income taxes.
 The income tax provision for the 2014 year included a valuation allowance of \$6.0 million for previously generated state net operating loss benefits specific to ExpressJet that we anticipate to expire, \$2.0 million of foreign income tax associated with our sale of ownership in TRIP stock, and the write-off of \$2.4 million of tax assets associated with the sale of our paint facility located in Saltillo, Mexico during 2014.
-These discrete income tax provision items were partially offset by the income tax benefit associated with our loss before income tax of \$16.3 million for 2014.
+These discrete income tax of \$16.3 million for 2014.

 Net Income (loss).
-Primarily due to factors described above, we generated a net loss of \$24.2 million, or \$(0.47) per diluted share, for the year ended December 31, 2014, compared to net income of \$59.0 million, or \$1.12 per diluted share, for the year ended December 31, 2013.
+Primarily due to factors described above, we generated a net loss of (0.47) per diluted share, for the year ended December 31, 2014, compared to net income of 59.0 million, or 1.12 per diluted share, for the year ended December 31, 2013.